Alfredo del Mazo Maza: Political career

 Del Mazo's first post in the State of Mexico government was as the director general of small business programs in the Secretariat of Economic Development, from 2005 to 2006; he left that post to serve as the director general of the State of Mexico Entrepreneurship Institute, where he remained for two years before being tapped to serve as the state secretary of tourism.
 He also became a national political councilor and member of the PRI's Permanent Political Commission.

 In 2009, del Mazo successfully ran for the municipal presidency of Huixquilucan and served a three-year term.
 When that term ended, newly installed President Peña Nieto placed him in the position of director of Banobras, the National Bank of Public Works and Services.
 During most of this time, he also presided a committee heading outreach to Congress by the Mexican Federation of Municipalities.

-In 2015, voters in the 18th district of the State of Mexico, also including Huixquilucan, sent del Mazo to the Chamber of Deputies for the LXIII Legislature of the Mexican Congress.
+In 2015, voters in the 18th district of the State of Mexico, also including Huixquilucan, sent del Mazo to the Chamber of Deputies for the LXIII Legislature.
 He presided over two commissions but not at the same time, leaving the Infrastructure Commission in March 2016 to become the president of the Budget and Public Account Commission, a post he would hold until leaving the Chamber definitively on January 30, 2017, in order to pursue a candidacy for governor.
-He was replaced in San Lázaro by Miguel Ángel Ramírez Ponce.
+He was replaced in San Lázaro before the end of his three-year term by his alternate, Miguel Ángel Ramírez Ponce.